erichVK5/image2footprint/README.md

 The user can select which footprint looks best.

+If the picture is of an existing PCB being duplicated, pure white pixels can be placed visually where pins are located in a graphics editor before invoking image2footprint with the -wslscp "Would Sir Like Some Cracked Pepper" option.
+This will place a pin on the footprint wherever a pure white pixel is found.

 Obviously, the appearance of the manufactured PCB will depend on the capabilities of the PCB manufacturer, and their in house conversion of the Gerber data supplied to them.

 TODO